AnirudhNandan/Rover-Project/README.md

 ```
 ### 2. Creating process_image( ) function:

 This function converts raw images to perspective transformed images and identifies navigable terrain, obstacles, and rock samples.
 This function also maps navigable terrain, obstacles, and rock samples in world map.
-Output video included in repo.
+Output video test_mapping.mp4 included in this repo.

 Code:
 ```python